 This model identifies leads with active interest in the product or service, helping sales teams prioritize those more likely to convert.

 Many companies and individuals use project management software.
-In this case, trying to prioritize leads based on demographics would be impossible, but assessing their interest level based on behavior would be more effective.
+In this case, prioritizing leads based on demographics would be impossible, but assessing their interest levels based on behavior would be more effective.

 If they’re visiting pricing pages, requesting demos, and downloading case studies, this gives you a better idea of their intentions and likelihood of converting.

 Tracking how often a lead engages with your brand indicates how interested they are in your products.
-An engagement model helps assign scores to leads based on their activity, signaling a lead’s readiness for further sales outreach.
+An engagement model assigns scores to leads based on their activity, indicating their readiness for further sales outreach.

 You can track your email campaigns' open and click-through rates, for instance, or measure how often an individual likes, comments, or shares your social media posts.